Davenf1/Dave-s-code/README.md

 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me @duntopper on telegram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I always had a passion for painting... why am I even here?
+- ⚡ Fun fact: I always had a passion for drawing... why am I even here?